The Victim's Role in the Process

 Please contact the Victim Services Unit with the Department of Corrections at (800) 560-4292 or (804) 674-3243 to register for notifications in the automated VINE (Victim Information Notification Every Day) system regarding the parole status of an inmate.
 In order to be registered in VINE you must meet the statutory definition of a victim as outlined in the Virginia Code 19.2-11.01.
 The Parole Board’s Victim Services Unit can be reached at (804) 887-8184 or by email at https://vpb.virginia.gov/contact/.
 If you are already registered in VINE but your information is no longer current please contact our Victim Services Unit at https://vpb.virginia.gov/contact/ or the Victim Services Unit with the Department of Corrections (800) 560-4292 or (804) 674-3243 to update your information.

 Submit Opposition Letters or Other Information

 The Victim Input Program receives and processes opposition letters and other information submitted by crime victims and concerned citizens.
-When submitting correspondence to the Victim Input Program, it is important to include the offender's name and Virginia Department of Corrections' seven digit offender number.
+When submitting correspondence to the Victim Input Program, it is important to include the inmate's name and Virginia Department of Corrections' seven digit inmate number.